Permanent Collection

 Cuneiform inscription is well preserved and is very similar to the brick; this tablet is from the structure of the temple tower or “ziggurat” of the ancient Assyrian city of Kalhu, modern Nimrud, Iraq, located near the meeting of the Tigris and Upper Zab rivers.

-View this Assyrian Tablet in our digital repository...
+View this Assyrian tablet in our online collection...

 Assyrian Tablet (brick)